PDF417/pdf417-android/README.md

 ### <a name="builtInUIComponents"></a> Built-in activities and overlays

 Within _PDF417.mobi_ SDK there are several built-in activities and scanning overlays that you can use to perform scanning.
-#### `Pdf417ScanActivity` and `Pdf417ScanOverlay`
+#### `BarcodeScanActivity` and `BarcodeOverlayController`

-[`Pdf417ScanOverlay`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/Pdf417ScanOverlay.html) is overlay for [`RecognizerRunnerFragment`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.html) best suited for performing scanning of various barcodes. [`Pdf417ScanActivity`](https://pdf417.github.io/pdf417-android/com/microblink/activity/Pdf417ScanActivity.html) is the activity containing `RecognizerRunnerFragment` with [`Pdf417ScanOverlay`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/Pdf417ScanOverlay.html), which can be used out of the box to simply perform the scanning using the default UI.
+[`BarcodeOverlayController`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/BarcodeOverlayController.html) is overlay for [`RecognizerRunnerFragment`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.html) best suited for performing scanning of various barcodes. [`BarcodeScanActivity`](https://pdf417.github.io/pdf417-android/com/microblink/activity/BarcodeScanActivity.html) contains `RecognizerRunnerFragment` with [`BarcodeOverlayController`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/BarcodeOverlayController.html), which can be used out of the box to perform scanning using the default UI.
 ### <a name="changeBuiltInUIComponents"></a> Changing appearance of built-in activities and scanning overlays

 Built-in activities and overlays use resources from the `res` folder within `LibPdf417Mobi.aar` to display its contents.
-If you need fully customised UI appearance, we recommend creating completely custom scanning UI (either activity or fragment), as described [here](#recognizerRunnerView).
+If you need a fully customised UI, we recommend creating completely custom scanning procedure (either activity or fragment), as described [here](#recognizerRunnerView).
 However, if you just want to slightly change the appearance of built-in activity or overlay, you can do that by overriding appropriate resource values, however this is **strictly not recommended**, as it can have unknown effects on the appearance of the UI component.
 If you think that some part of our built-in UI component should be configurable in a way that it currently is not, please [let us know](https://help.microblink.com) and we will consider adding that configurability into appropriate settings object.

 ### <a name="translation"></a> Translation and localization

 Strings used within built-in activities and overlays can be localized to any language.
-If you are using `RecognizerRunnerView` ([see this chapter for more information](#recognizerRunnerView)) in your custom scan activity or fragment, you should handle localization as in any other Android app - `RecognizerRunnerView` does not use strings nor drawables, it only uses assets from `assets/microblink` folder.
+If you are using `RecognizerRunnerView` ([see this chapter for more information](#recognizerRunnerView)) in your custom scan activity or fragment, you should handle localization as in any other Android app. `RecognizerRunnerView` does not use strings nor drawables, it only uses assets from `assets/microblink` folder.
 Those assets must not be touched as they are required for recognition to work correctly.

-However, if you use our builtin activities or overlays, they will use resources packed within `LibPdf417Mobi.aar` to display strings and images on top of camera view.
-We have already prepared string in several languages which you can use out of the box.
+However, if you use our built-in activities or overlays, they will use resources packed within `LibPdf417Mobi.aar` to display strings and images on top of the camera view.
+We have already prepared strings for several languages which you can use out of the box.
 You can also [modify those strings](#stringChanging), or you can [add your own language](#addLanguage).

 To use a language, you have to enable it from the code:

-* To enable usage of certain language, you should call method `LanguageUtils.setLanguageAndCountry(language, country, context)`.
-For example, you can set language like this:
+* To use a certain language, you should call method `LanguageUtils.setLanguageAndCountry(language, country, context)`.
+For example, you can set language to Croatian like this:

 	```java
 	// define PDF417.mobi language